What To Do In Bamberg Germany: A UNESCO Wonderland in Bavaria

 But Bamberg wasn't all palaces and glamor.
 Like Nuremberg, it has a dark past.
 Like nearby Wurzburg, Bamberg was a center for witch hunts in Germany.
 And far worse than Wurzburg, the Bamberg witch trials resulted in over 300 executions.

-The storybook “Wedgewood” house in Bamberg.
+the storybook “Wedgewood” house in Bamberg.
 It's painted in blue with intricate white stucco designs.
-The house was the birthplace of Joseph Heller, a local businessman, historian and art collector.

 You see, in the early 17th century, Bamberg was ruled by an ill-tempered tyrant, prince-bishop Gottfried Johann Georg II Fuchs von Dornheim.
 Bamberg was rife with problems -- frozen crops, droughts, epidemics of fatal illness, squabbles with its neighbors.